 Start with some of your strongest pieces first to make a base, such as thicker branches from trees or shrubs.

-Next build from there adding smaller stems and flowers.
-Finally fill in with more delicate plant material and greenery.
+Lastly, fill in with more delicate plant material and greenery.

-A fast and inexpensive way to welcome spring inside your home with the beauty growing right outside your door.
+A fast and inexpensive way to welcome spring inside your home, with the beauty growing right outside your door.